Which is the best hot tub brand?

 INTERMEDIATE: This section is for you if you are detail-oriented and like to understand all your options.
 Certain features may be standard, optional, or limited to certain hot tub models.
 Or, there may be special deals on certain combinations.
 Contact your local Marquis Dealer for more information.

-- Signature Series: Optional Bluetooth Audio System with MQTouch control*
+- Crown Collection: Optional Bluetooth Audio System with MQTouch control

 - Vector21 Series: Optional Cosmic™ audio with Bluetooth and FM radio

-- Celebrity Elite Series: Optional Motown™ audio with Bluetooth and FM radio
+- Marquis Elite Series: Optional Motown™ audio with Bluetooth and FM radio

-- Celebrity Series: Optional Motown audio with Bluetooth and FM radio (excludes Monaco)
+- Celebrity Hot Tubs: Optional Motown audio with Bluetooth and FM radio (excludes Monaco)*

-*On the Rendezvous Discovery, MQTouch and the Bluetooth Audio System (model year 2019 and newer) are not available.
-Instead, optional Adagio™ audio with Bluetooth connectivity and FM radio is available.
-Optional add-ons include: RF remote control, and USB and 3.5mm auxiliary expansion ports.
+*On the Celebrity Rendezvous Discovery (discontinued), optional Motown™ audio with Bluetooth connectivity and FM radio was available.
+Optional add-ons included: RF remote control, and USB and 3.5mm auxiliary expansion ports.

 Color: Your selection of color choices will depend on the hot tub brand, series and model.
 Typically, as you increase the number of hot tub features, more color options become available.
 In most cases, you can pick the color of the: 1) interior acrylic, 2) exterior cabinet, and 3) vinyl cover.
 Marquis also offers a complete line of accessory hot tub surrounds called Environments that share the same color palette as Marquis hot tubs.